 In the early 20th century, Dr. Henry Fairfield Osborn, paleontologist and president of the AMNH, turned to painter Charles R. Knight to bring their fossil collection to life for museum visitors.
 Through his work, Knight took viewers millions of years back in time to view non-avian dinosaurs as active, fleshed out creatures.
 Every weekend, Knight’s granddaughter Rhoda accompanied “Toppy” (as she called him) to the museum while he worked.
 As Knight painted, little Rhoda watched in awe as the massive fossils unpacked by the museum’s paleontologists were transformed into living, breathing creatures on Toppy’s canvases and sculptures.

 Inspired by the stories of Rhoda and “Toppy,” OSO has commissioned American composer John Musto and Eric Einhorn, to bring Rhoda’s Fossil Hunt to life.
 Audiences will join Rhoda as she goes on a hunt for missing fossils around the hall, while learning about the interconnectedness of creativity and science.
 Following the premiere performance in the fall of 2017, Rhoda and the Fossil Hunt, will be featured in a month-long performance residency at the AMNH.
-Prior to the premiere, two workshops (October 2016; March 2017) will be held to develop the piece at the AMNH.

 About Lyric Opera of Chicago’s Lyric Unlimited: